banea-radu/Angula-SA-Project/README.md

 ## Live version deployed here: https://angular-proiect-sa.netlify.app/

 ## Benefit:
-  - We need to migrate initial initial project to an Angular application
+  - We need to migrate our initial project to an Angular application

+##
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.2.

 ## Development server